Category Archives: Plesk

 Plesk with Strapi 4 Node.js

-To use Strapi on a Plesk server you will need a app startup file.
+To use Strapi on a Plesk server you will need an app startup file.
 This is one which is working for me: [server.js]

 // @see https://docs.strapi.io/developer-docs/latest/development/typescript.html#start-strapi-programmatically